Scottish Land Commission: History

 Libby Brooks, writing in The Guardian newspaper on 17 March 2016, reported dissatisfaction with the new law from the Scottish Green Party for not being radical enough.
 Andy Wightman GBR MSP, land reform spokesperson for the Scottish Green Party, was disappointed that the Land Reform (Scotland) Act did not outlaw the ownership of Scottish land by offshore companies in tax havens.
 Brooks also reported dissatisfaction that the Act does not restrict the amount of land that can be owned by any one individual.

 The Commission was established by the Scottish Government on 1 April 2017 by The Land Reform (Scotland) Act 2016 (Commencement No. 4, Transitional and Saving Provisions) Regulations 2016 made under the Land Reform (Scotland) Act 2016.

 Headquarters

-It is headquartered at Longman House in Inverness.
+It is headquartered at An Lòchran Inverness.
 There is a staff of around twenty: five Land Commissioners, the Tenant Farming Commissioner and support staff.
-The interim chief executive officer was announced as Hilary Pearce, a civil servant in the Scottish government seconded to the post.
+The chief executive officer is Hamish Trench, a former chartered surveyor and Director at Cairngorms National Park Authority and Deer Commission for Scotland.